hashicorp/terraform/website/docs/configuration/functions/textdecodebase64.html.md

 ---
 layout: "functions"
-page_title: "encodetextbase64 - Functions - Configuration Language"
+page_title: "textdecodebase64 - Functions - Configuration Language"
-sidebar_current: "docs-funcs-encoding-encodetextbase64"
+sidebar_current: "docs-funcs-encoding-textdecodebase64"
 description: |-
-  The encodetextbase64 function decodes a string containing a base64 sequence assuming that the target encoding was used.
+  The textdecodebase64 function decodes a string that was previously Base64-encoded, and then interprets the result as characters in a specified character encoding.
 ---

-# `decodetextbase64` Function
+# `textdecodebase64` Function

 -> **Note:** This function is supported only in Terraform v0.14 and later.

-`decodetextbase64` function decodes a string that was previously Base64-encoded, and then interprets the result as characters in a specified character encoding.
+`textdecodebase64` function decodes a string that was previously Base64-encoded, and then interprets the result as characters in a specified character encoding.

 Terraform uses the "standard" Base64 alphabet as defined in